 Giving Resources to Researchers

 Health data has a lot of value.
-It allows you to better understand public health and its problems, see how treatments work for different categories of patients, and train AI/machine learning to better diagnose, suggest treatment, or spot financial problems in the healthcare industry.
+It allows you to understand public health and its problems better, see how treatments work for different categories of patients, and train AI/machine learning to diagnose better, suggest treatment, or spot financial problems in the healthcare industry.

 FHIR allows for the easy flow of well-structured data that is perfect for analysis.
-You also can pull it from numerous sources which boost the quantity and diversity of data.
+You also can pull it from numerous sources, which boosts the quantity and diversity of data.
 High-quality and big quantities of data are conditions for fruitful research.